cjdbarlow/Part-One/antiarrhythmics.md

 ##Class I
 * Na<sup>+</sup>-channel blockade inhibits action potential prolongation by blocking  **active and refractory** sodium channels in a **use-dependent fashion**
-* This inhibits tachyarrythmias whilst allowing normal conduction
+* This inhibits tachyarrhythmias whilst allowing normal conduction
 * Extent of block depends on the heart rate, membrane potential, and the subclass of drug
 * Sodium channel blockade **increases pacing threshold** and **defibrillation energy requirement**